 777-9 Enters Certification Flight Testing

-The FAA has granted Type Inspection Authorization to Boeing for its 777-9 after a shakedown flight with FAA inspectors aboard on Saturday.
-“This certification test flight validates the aircraft’s safety,…
+• The FAA has granted Type Inspection Authorization (TIA) to Boeing for its 777-9, following a successful shakedown flight with FAA inspectors aboard.

 The FAA has granted Type Inspection Authorization to Boeing for its 777-9 after a shakedown flight with FAA inspectors aboard on Saturday.
 “This certification test flight validates the aircraft’s safety, reliability, and performance.
 We appreciate our regulator’s rigorous oversight and are grateful to our customers who have chosen the 777-9 for its efficiency, environmental performance, and passenger comfort,” Boeing said in a press release.